Skip to main content

 • Make eye contact and greet everyone with a smile

-• Be honest — it is okay to say you are learning or developing a skill
+• Be honest — it is okay to say you are still learning a skill

 After the Interview